Yannmm/yannmm.github.io/_posts/2024-6-18-flutter-bloc-from-zero-to-hero.md

 ### What

 Bloc pattern is good.
 But I think it's too academic to a real-world application.
 It limits developers' move.
 I prefer to emphasize on real-world applciation rather than red tape thing.
-So I'' pause learning this lib.
+So I pause learning this lib.